BallinStadt emigration museum Hamburg

 generally see Hamburg

 – about 1500 mostly Jewish female prisoners were subjected to forced labour and inhumane living conditions here.
-Today the building shows nothing more than a commemorative plaque as a reminder of its dark history.
+Today the building shows nothing more than a couple of commemorative plaques as a reminder of its dark history.
 It's about a ten minute walk from BallinStadt.

-Easy access from BallinStadt is provided by boat to the tourist hub of Landungsbrücken, where the U-434 submarine
+Easy access from BallinStadt is provided by boat to the tourist hub of Landungsbrücken and Fischmarkt, where the U-434 submarine

 has found its new moorings, also near there is the old Bismarck monument

-And of course the regional metro trains (S-Bahn) provide even easier access to the city centre.
+And of course the regional metro trains (S-Bahn) provide even easier access to Hamburg

 's second port city of Bremerhaven, from where even greater numbers of people left Europe (see below for a comparison).
 And on the other side of the Atlantic, the excellent immigration museum on Ellis Island